ervindot/firewall/README.md

 # firewall

-Why using a game engine when you have text?
-Firewall is a tiny browser game in which the user has to block incoming viruses to protect the users computer.
-We built our own system for rendering text on the screen which works most of the time.
+Why use a game engine when you have text?
+Firewall is a tiny browser game in which the user has to block incoming viruses to protect the user's computer.
+We built our own system for rendering text on the screen, which works most of the time.

 Other features include:
 * Hacker text to immerse you in the experience